JonathanGarson/replication_fried/README.md

 # replication_fried
-We replicate Stephie Fried paper "Stilts and Seawalls" (2022) for the class of Computational Economics at SciencesPo taught by Florian Oswald
+We replicate Stephie Fried paper "Stilts and Seawalls" (2022) for the class of Computational Economics at SciencesPo taught by Florian Oswald.
+By Jonathan Garson et Mathilde Blanchon.